 3. Let your fonts speak for themselves

 The fonts you choose can also inspire certain feelings in your audience.
 Like color psychology, font psychology is the study of typography and the emotions it can inspire.

 Refer back to your descriptive words: as a healthcare organization, does it make sense to choose a font that resembles chalkboard writing or a child’s hand?
 As an active community center or afterschool program, do you feel more represented by a formal font, or an active, engaging one?

 4. Clean up your logo

 If you don’t already have a logo, consider working with a designer.
 Remember: your logo doesn’t have to be complicated!
 But it should work with – not against – your overall branding.If you do have a logo you love, you can make sure the fonts and colors on your website, social media, and other materials complement it.

 There’s more!
-Get access to the extended version of this article and lots of other great resources by joining THE LAUNCHPAD – the NPO Centric’s membership program brings regular tips, tricks, and best practices to nonprofit leaders across the country!
+Get access to the extended version of this article and lots of other great resources by joining NPO Centric’s membership program which brings you regular tips, tricks, and best practices!
 We'd love to have you join us!